 Blue Monday may not be real, but the mental health issues it represents are

 When I meet Kate Andrews in a NAIT cafeteria to talk about beating the winter doldrums – and Blue Monday – she picks a table by the windows.
-It’s -14 C outside, but the sun is shining after a couple of days behind a curtain of clouds.
+It’s cold outside but the sun is shining.

 “As somebody who does suffer through the winter, I don’t think it’s to be taken lightly,” says Andrews.
 Here are other ways she gets strategic as she waits for the milder, brighter days of spring.